 If you don't already know, GitHub is an incredibly effective way to collaborate on development projects.
-Providing a place for anyone with an internet connection to have an avenue where they can share code with the world for free (not to mention the robust supporting tools for source inspection and easy viewing of commit histories).
-GitHub has been adopted by many large open-source projects as their primary home for collaboration and contribution.
+It provides a place for anyone with an internet connection to share code with the world for free (not to mention the robust supporting tools for source inspection and easy viewing of commit histories).
+Many large open-source projects have adopted GitHub as their primary home for collaboration and contribution.

 These kinds of tasks are a good way to get your foot in the door as a contributor to the project without trying to take on more than you can handle.
 Sign up for CodeTriage to get automated GitHub Issues sent to your inbox.
 If one hits your inbox that you feel confident you can take on, work on it and send a pull request.
 (We'll talk about how to do that a bit further down in the post.)

 With any collaborative effort, a set of conventions has probably been adopted.
 This may include a vocabulary set, a way of contributing and formatting commit messages, a certain rhythm of collaborating that the contributors have agreed to, or even syntactic standards that have been established.
 Before you try to get involved with a project, read all documents related to these things.
 For instance, GitHub has standardized a

 CONTRIBUTING.md file (check out the guidelines for getting involved with jQuery for a thorough example).
 These guides are maintained by the people who also maintain the codebase and the

 Another way of understanding the ecosystem of a project is to simply look at the existing codebase and the

 git log.
 Reading through the commit messages and perusing the code style can tell you a lot about a project.
 Read through the project's documentation, and adopt the vocabulary used so that your contributions maintain continuity and portray a similar voice.